Strong intents

 payment | view help (+ entities: payment, methods) (+ entities: payment, failure) |

-Such data architecture alleviates the risk of content overlap among intents, because it groups the most common phrases and sentence structures within a single intent.
+This data architecture helps prevent content overlap among intents by grouping common phrases and sentence structures within a single intent.

-The rule of thumb is to focus on actions that a given intent would cover.
-Objects, in turn, can be treated as parameters that point these actions in a specific direction (the function of entities is perfect for that purpose).
+The rule of thumb is to focus on the actions a given intent should cover.
+Objects, on the other hand, can be treated as parameters that guide these actions in a specific direction.
+Entities are well-suited for this purpose.

-If different user actions become visible within a single intent, it should be split as soon as possible.
+If you notice different user actions becoming apparent within a single intent, it is recommended to split it into multiple intents as soon as possible.

 “I want to repay the loan quicker”